 Persons convicted of online solicitation of a minor also cannot qualify for some student loans, and they lose the legal right to possess a firearm.

 Those accused of soliciting a minor online need a knowledgeable sex crime lawyer to provide defenses against this charge.
 Neal Davis believes everyone deserves a fair offense.
 He also understands that massive police online sting operations often net persons who have not actually committed a crime.

 At the Neal Davis Law Firm, we have worked diligently to protect the legal rights of our clients, often by getting charges reduced before trial or even getting charges dismissed, with no need for a trial.
 We also have won acquittals for those who face trial.

 Neal Davis’ defenses against an online solicitation of a minor charge can include:

 - The defendant was not over three years older than the minor, and the minor consented to the conduct

 - The defendant was married to the minor at the time of the alleged offense

 A skilled sex crimes lawyer also can establish that an arrest was made after illegal “entrapment” of the defendant by law officers who were posing as minors online.

 These and other proven sex crimes defense strategies can be applied to defend your legal rights when facing a charge of online solicitation of a minor.

-Contact the Neal Davis Law Firm today for a free and confidential legal review of your case.
+Contact the Neal Davis Law Firm today for a confidential legal review of your case.
 Your freedom could depend on it.